AbdoAnss/abdoanss.github.io/cv.md

 ## CV

 A software engineer with focus on machine learning.
-I bring data science ideas from early prototypes to production.
-This includes problem identification, data collection, model creation, deployment and maintanance.

 **Summary:**

 - Software Engineering student
-- Proficient in Python and Java
+- Proficient in Python and Java, Somewhat familiar with Rust and Go.
--
+- Learning about ML.

 **Contact information and links:**